TimPigden/TimPigden.github.io/_pages/zio-uzhttp-sttp/uzhttp-sttp.md

 ---
 # ZIO-based Http Server and Client using uzhttp and sttp

+**NB this is for zio RC18-2.
+Currently waiting for libraries to catch up to upgrade to RC19**

 A few months ago I wrote a blog on [using http4s from zio](../zio-http4s/intro.md) - which I've just updated to zio RC18-2

 In that blog I went into quite a lot of detail looking at authentication and at encoding, because both had proved time-consuming to get right.